 It is an offence to drop litter anywhere in the open air, regardless of who owns the land.
 This includes rivers, lakes and drainage systems.
 The exceptions to the offence include if the littering is authorised by law or done by or with the consent of the owner, occupier or other authority or person having control of the area.
 There are no excuses for dropping litter.
 There should be a litter bin within walking distance of most litter hotspots.
 If there is not a litter bin nearby, individuals should act responsibly and take their litter home.

 Do offenders have to pay the fine on the spot?

-No - payments can only be made to Test Valley Borough Council Customer Services.
+No - payments can only be made to Customer Services at Test Valley Borough Council.
 When a Fixed Penalty Notice is issued, the authorised officer will take the offender's name and address.
 They will be handed the notice (a copy is kept by the officer).
 The offender will then have 14 days to pay the fixed penalty.
 If the offender refuses to pay, they will be taken to court which can lead to a fine of up to £2500.
 The Council cannot accept payments in instalments as there is no discretion in the legislation for this.

 Can I appeal?

 Anyone issued with a Fixed Penalty Notice has the right to appeal.
 The appeal process will be explained by the authorised officer at the time of the offence.
 All appeals must be made in writing to the address below:

 Once an appeal has been received, it will be considered by an Appeals Panel within 10 working days (of receipt of the written appeal).
 If the offender wishes someone to appeal on their behalf, a signed statement of consent must be provided along with the written appeal.

 |Some of the documents are in pdf format.
 You can download and install a free PDF reader to enable you to read and print them.
 Click here to download Adobe Acrobat (PDF) Reader.|

 Broadband : Less than 1 Minute